 With composer Vanraj Bhatia at his residence, 2016.

 And then I headed to Berklee College of Music, Boston, to combine my passions for cinema and synths – and learnt a lot more than I had bargained for.
 Quite apart from the music, I forged lasting relationships with faculty and friends from across the world, spent some of the happiest months of my life during a semester in Valencia, Spain, and somehow completed a five-year dual-major degree in three years (thanks, COVID-19).
 Most of all, I had to think long and hard about what I want to do and why I want to do it.

 Blasphemous as it may sound, music isn’t everything to me.
-I’d like to earn a living making music simply because it’s what I do best: ideally as a film composer, but also in a band, or as a hired gun, or even by writing classical music on my days off.
-That doesn’t mean I can’t, or shouldn’t, do anything else: who knows what the next whim holds?
+I’d like to earn a living making music simply because it’s what I do best: as a film composer, in a band, as a hired gun, or even by writing classical music on my days off.
+That doesn’t mean I can’t, or shouldn’t, do anything else.

-The most I can tell you about my music is that I don’t write anything I wouldn’t like to listen to – and I will read/watch/listen to anything once.
+The most I can tell you about my work is that I don’t create anything I wouldn’t like to consume – and I will read/watch/listen to anything once.
 All my major influences, musical and otherwise, were innovators within the constraints of a well-entrenched system.
 They straddled different worlds and idioms without making a big deal of it, and also tended to be brutally honest and/or laughably uncool.
 All this means they either became hidden-in-plain-sight phenomena or fell through the cracks of history: if you’ve never heard of something, it isn’t necessarily because it’s bad!
 I love showing people there’s always a road less traveled by – and taking that road myself.

 Afterword: This bravado led me into a place I swore I would never enter: Hotel Academia ("you can check out anytime you like" etc.) My PhD in Ethnomusicology at Yale is underway...